extension-js/extension.js/programs/cli/spec/fixtures/my-extension/README.md

 # [projectName]

-> This project was bootstrapped using the Extension web template.
+> This project was bootstrapped using the Extension.js web template.

 ## Directory Structure: